CatsPsychologist/CV_Projects/README.md

 Hello!

-My name is Artem and you are welcome to my CV projects!
+My name is Artem Cherednychenko and you are welcome to my CV projects!